mark-i-m/tutorials/terminal.md

 it happens that `demo_file.txt` is completely empty.
 Let's put something into it.

+(As a useful sidenote, you might be getting tired of retyping `demo_file.txt` every time.
+Most shells now offer tab completion.
+For example, type `demo_` followed by tab.
+If `demo_` is enough for `bash` to figure out what you want, it will fill in the rest.
+Otherwise, it will print a list of ambiguous options.
+You can add some more characters and try again.
+This can really speed things up!)

 ```
 mark@demo ~/demo1/ $ echo 'Hello, world!' > demo_file.txt
 mark@demo ~/demo1/ $ cat demo_file.txt